-(1) Interest-bearing demand deposits based on the daily rates determined by banks.
-The rate of 6.5% corresponds to a deposit placed in BRL - Brazil.
-In addition, a rate of 5.61% corresponds to a deposit placed in MXN - México.

-(2) Time deposits "overnight" calculated on an average interest rate.
+- (1) Interest-bearing demand deposits based on the daily rates determined by banks.
+The rate of 6.5% corresponds to a deposit placed in BRL Brazil.
+In addition, a rate of 5.61% corresponds to a deposit placed in MXN - México. - (2) Time deposits "overnight" calculated on an average interest rate.
 (3) Includes deposits pledged of \$3.5 million and \$3.0 million at December 31, 2018 and 2017, respectively, with the New York State Banking Department under March 1994 legislation and deposits pledged to guarantee derivative financial instrument transactions.

-(Amounts expressed in thousands of U.S. dollars, unless otherwise indicated)
+Notes to the consolidated financial statements (Amounts expressed in thousands of U.S. dollars, unless otherwise indicated)